MrT2003/ComponentsForProjectsWeb/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Contact

-For any questions or feedback, please reach out to:

-Email: minhtrieu6212@example.com

-GitHub: MrT2003

 Enjoy building and streaming movies! 🎥🍿